Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 (2,)
 ````

-another way to use integer arrayy indexing :
+Another way to use integer array indexing :

-let me create a new array from which we will select elements.

 ```python
 >>> a = np.array([[1,2,3],[4,5,6],[7,8,9],[10,11,12]])